Store Credit Cards That Don't Suck

 If $3,500 or more is spent on a purchase, cardholders have an additional choice of a 84-month special financing plan, where the purchase can be repaid at a reduced APR of 5.99% until it's paid in full within 84 months.
 The special financing offers cannot be combined with the 5% purchase discount.
 There is no annual fee.

-Retailer branded credit cards can be great choices for regular shopping, especially if you already shop a great deal with that merchant.
-Even so, unless you are a frequent shopper, you might still do better with other credit cards that aren't co-branded.
+Co-branded credit cards can be great choices for regular shopping, especially if you already shop a great deal with that merchant.
+Purchases you spend outside of the store will help you build rewards to use at the store.
+Here are some of the best co-branded store credit cards.

-If you are an avid shopper on Amazon.com, then the Amazon.com Rewards Visa Card might be for you.
-You get three rewards points for each dollar you spend on Amazon.com, plus two points for each dollar spent at gas stations, restaurants, and drugstores.
-All other purchases are one point per dollar.
+If you are an avid shopper on Amazon.com, then the Amazon Rewards Visa Signature Card might be for you.
+You get 3% cash back for each dollar you spend on Amazon.com, 2% back for each dollar spent at gas stations, restaurants, and drugstores.
+All other purchases get 1% cash back.
+If you are an Amazon Prime member, you can qualify for 5% back on Amazon.com purchases.
 There are no earning caps and no point expiration.
 There is no annual fee.

 Shop with Points allows you to pay for Amazon.com purchases with your rewards, and you also have the option to redeem for cash back, gift cards, and travel.
-This Visa card is issued through Chase and is ideal for consumers who shop Amazon frequently.
+This card is ideal for consumers who shop Amazon frequently.

 SaksFirst World Elite MasterCard